 The plugin is compatible with both WordPress standard installation and WordPress Multisite.
-Just like any other WordPress plugin, installation is simple.

 Setting-Up the Directory Plugin

 When you Activate the plugin, you will be taken to the plugin page automatically.
 If not, Click on “Listings” from the side bar on your WordPress Dashboard.

 Click on “Configure Your Settings” to setup the plugin.
 If you are on WordPress 3.3.1 and beyond, the plugin will be able to use its step-by-step Set-up tutorial that will guide you through the process.
 Yes!
 We are that awesome!

 The Settings that need to be set are categorized neatly.
 Lets go through all of them:

 The General Tab

 This is where you set-up some basic settings for the plugin.